extratone/fuckme/PFWTL.md

 `02212022-181434`

-By associating this document with the matter, its originator wishes to legally express total, unambiguous disinterest in or intent to withhold or otherwise retain authority over its destiny henceforward the exigent
+By associating this document with the matter, its originator wishes to legally express total, unambiguous disinterest in or intent to withhold or otherwise retain authority over its destiny henceforward the moment it was so associated.